harryy2510/ngx-img/README.md

 }
 ```

-Other modules in your application can simply import ` LibModule `:
+Other modules in your application can simply import ` NgxImgModule `:

 ```js
 import { NgxImgModule } from 'ngx-img';